 - DAM Underway Data– Initiative of the German Alliance for Marine Research for the systematic collection, transfer to land, quality assurance and publication of "en route" research data of the vessels MARIA S. MERIAN, METEOR, POLARSTERN and SONNE

-In addition, five topics, so-called "platforms" of particular strategic importance for the entire Helmholtz Association, were named:
+In addition, five Incubator "platforms" of particular strategic importance for the entire Helmholtz Association, were created:

 - Helmholtz Metadata Collaboration (HMC) - Coordinated by GEOMAR

 - Helmholtz Artifical Intelligence Cooperation Unit (HAICU): Artificial Intelligence and Machine Learning

 - Helmholtz Information & Data Science Academy (HIDA): Training of young scientists in re-designed graduate schools as part of a national consortium

 - Helmholtz Imaging Platform (HIP): Imaging procedures & analysis methods

 - Helmholtz Infrastructure for Federated ICT Services (HIFIS): Basic technologies and services for large-scale data-based research